Corky Classic Kicks Off Indoor Season, Celebrates Life of Texas Tech Athletics’ Oglesby

 The first Corky Classic track and field meet opened the university’s new Sports Performance Center on January 13 to rave reviews from fans, student-athletes and coaches from across the Big 12 Conference and the nation.

-The meet started with a remembrance of Gerald “Corky” Oglesby, the former Texas Tech assistant basketball coach, head track and field coach and director of special projects for the Red Raider Club who died in November after a months-long battle with pancreatic cancer.
+The meet started with a remembrance of Gerald “Corky” Oglesby, the former Texas Tech assistant basketball coach, head track and field coach and director of special projects for the Red Raider Club who died November 19 after a months-long battle with pancreatic cancer.

 It ended with Red Raider Trey Culver — the two-time defending NCAA indoor high jump champion — thrilling an overflow crowd with the fourth-best indoor jump in NCAA history and a school record, clearing 7 feet, 7¾ inches.